 Finding the right stocks and shares ISA will depend on your investment experience and the type of service you are looking for.
 Would you like to select and manage your investments yourself via a fund supermarket?
 Alternatively, would you prefer for someone else to manage your ISA portfolio on your behalf?
 In this scenario, you might consider buying a pre-packaged diversified ‘fund of funds’ or using the services of a financial adviser, wealth manager or ‘robo-adviser’.

-So-called robo-advisers, such as Nutmeg, Moneyfarm and Wealthsimple, are online investment managers which use computer models, known as algorithms, to manage portfolios.
+So-called robo-advisers, such as Moneyfarm*, Wealthify and Nutmeg are online investment managers which use computer models, known as algorithms, to manage portfolios.
 Their services are lower cost than traditional wealth managers but involve little to no human interaction with their customers.

 The DIY route